mouhsnimohamed/qzulu/src/pages/deployment-ready/index.md

-      Our Q-Farms initiative will empower more than 25,000 individual farmers across the Kingdom of Zululand by incorporating state-of-the-art farming technologies, resulting in new agricultural opportunities and enhanced farming skills.This will allow local farmers to play a more prominent role in the Quantum marketplace.
+      Our Q-Farms initiative will empower more than 25,000 individual farmers across the Kingdom of Zululand by incorporating state-of-the-art farming technologies, resulting in new agricultural opportunities and enhanced farming skills.
+This will allow local farmers to play a more prominent role in the Quantum marketplace.
     image: /img/q-farm-qzulu-final.jpg
   - title: Q-Energy
     description: >-
-      Our Q-Energy initiative will contribute to the Kingdom’s sustainability by providing renewable energy resources based on proprietary technologies derived from our diverse commercial sector experience, research, and academia.These proprietary technologies will foster energy independence through optimally-engineered solutions that exceed the most demanding standards of the renewable energy sector.
+      Our Q-Energy initiative will contribute to the Kingdom’s sustainability by providing renewable energy resources based on proprietary technologies derived from our diverse commercial sector experience, research, and academia.
+These proprietary technologies will foster energy independence through optimally-engineered solutions that exceed the most demanding standards of the renewable energy sector.
     image: /img/q-energy-qzulu-final.jpg